by Troy Vander Molen, PT, DPT

 If you’ve read any of my articles in the past, you know that I always talk about the neighbors to the area of pain.
 The neck is no different.
 Treating your neck pain is different than treating the neck problem.
 So, if you get some benefit from the aforementioned exercises, it’s because you’ve used strategies to reduce the pain, but you haven’t necessarily eliminated the problem.

-If you go to a health care practitioner and medications, injections, a chiropractor, taping procedures, ultrasound, surgery, or another treatment that focus on the area of pain, you will likely feel better… at least for awhile.
-You are also likely to have the issue return because you haven’t found and fixed the root problem.
+If you have explored pain relief methods such as medications, injections, taping procedures, or surgery focused on the area of pain, you will likely feel better… at least for a while.
+However, it’s likely that the pain will return because you haven’t found and fixed the root problem.

-Last month I told you that a majority of the people I’ve helped with shoulder issues have had limited thoracic spine and hip mobility.
+It’s no secret that different areas of the body work together to help us function at our best.
+When we experience pain in one area, it may be related to a problem in an associated area.
+For example, last month, I told you that a majority of the people I’ve helped with shoulder issues had limited thoracic spine and hip mobility.
 (Check out that article here.)
-You might be surprised to find that nearly all of the people I’ve treated over the years with neck pain have a root problem at the thoracic spine.
+Similarly, nearly all of the people who have visited our office over the years for neck pain management have had issues related to the thoracic spine.